lamarrr/STX/assets/main_page.md

   + Exception-handling code gets messy easily
   + Exceptions are essentially for exceptional cases
   + Exceptions require RTTI
-  + Some custom exception implementations make use of dynamic memory allocation (std::string especially)
+  + Some custom exception implementations make use of dynamic memory allocation (many using std::string especially)
   + There's nothing stopping you from catching exceptions you are not meant to catch

 # Some Interesting Reads